timjcook/advent-of-code-2022/README.md

 ## Day 3 - Backpacks and groups of backpacks
 The key to this one was that the core functionality was being able to compare any number of strings and find a common char.
 This was easily done using ruby's intersect operator `&`.
 The string splitting of part 1 is actually more of a mislead.

+## Day 4 - Cleaning roster
+Not a lot to say here.
+Seems like the intersect operator gets you all the way there again.